pcmillerAcme/docs/index.md

     {"orderNumber": "1444720642_NLGEDCVP"}

-Optionally, now the client application can retrieve the server-side progress of the order:
+Optionally, now the client application can retrieve the server-side state and order progress:

     GET: https://api.acme.codes/orders/1444720642_NLGEDCVP/progress

 ACME service would return JSON:

-    {"progress": 12}
+    {"progress": 12, "queue": 0}

+The client can repeatedly request the progress resource (every few seconds or so) until the "progress" key is 100, indicating that the order is complete.
+Also, if the "queue" value is non zero, this indicates the service resources are at their maximum capacity since a queue has formed, indicating a slowdown in the usual turnaround time.
+This can be communicated to the user to help explain slow or temporarily static progress values.

 Optionally, now the client application can retrieve the first frame of an order before the completed animation is available:

     GET: https://api.acme.codes/orders/1444720642_NLGEDCVP/frames/1